 Renters frequently abused the slaves by implementing the same brutal violence as those who owned the slaves and the renters’ ability to discipline the slave was often referenced in the rental agreement.
 In fact, scholars opine that renting out slaves “bolstered rather than compromised slavery, and also helped build cross-class solidarity among whites in the slave South.”

 Managing several acres of land and several “field hands” was itself a form of labor that the ruling class eschewed.
 If slave owners had been interested in doing work, they’d have no need for slaves in the first place.
 For these reasons, enslavers regularly employed poor whites as overseers on their plantations.
 These employees were essential to the operations of the plantation.

 Overseers were responsible for ensuring that slaves maximized their productivity by whipping those who rested or worked slower than other slaves.
 At the end of a day’s work, it was customary for overseers to weigh a slave’s pickings for that day and administer punishment if a slave failed to meet designated quotas.
 If a slave exceeded their quota, that number became their new minimum.
 Overseers also administered punishments for things like showing sympathy for other slaves being disciplined.

 The Slave Trader:

 Some people who never worked a slave a day in their life still made money from the traffic of slaves.
-These were speculators of sorts who made their fortune buying and selling other people’s slaves.
-This was incredibly common and grew increasingly common as America gained independence and spread further westward and further south during the period after the American Revolution.
+These were spectators of sorts who made their fortune buying and selling other people’s slaves.
+This was common and grew increasingly common as America gained independence and slavery spread further westward and further south during the period after the American Revolution.

 Traders would be given a slave to sell for $800 and sell the slave (after freshening them up and embellishing their attributes) for $1200 and pocket the profit.
 They marched coffles across the country to do this and became incredibly wealthy in the process.